-Black butterflies swarmed from the tip of his wand.
-They swirled around Harry and Salazar in demi-sphere of whirring wings.
+Black butterflies swarmed from the tip of his wand, swirling around Harry and Salazar in a demi-sphere of whirring wings.

 ‘The butterflies,’ Salazar groused.
 ‘What was wrong with conjuring snakes?
 A proper heir of Slytherin would conjure serpents, not girly insects.
 I can almost hear my wife and daughter laughing at me in the afterlife.’

 A brief thrill of amusement caught the corner of Harry’s lips and curved them upward, then it faded into the deep numbness inside him.
-Harry flicked the first butterfly and transfigured it to a razor-edged shard of steel.
+Harry transfigured a butterfly to a razor-edged shard of steel and flicked it forward.

 It screeched off the nose of a serpent effigy and skittered past the edge of Salazar’s frame.
-Harry covered the chamber in flurry of steel.
-The clattered across the floor and off the walls, leaving a myriad of scratches upon the basilisk’s skin.
+Harry covered the chamber in a flurry of steel.
+They clattered across the floor and off the walls, leaving a myriad of small scratches upon the basilisk’s skin.

 ‘Stop that!’
 Salazar glowered at the pieces of steel littering the chambe.
 ‘I do not need holes in my canvas.
 There’s barely enough room in here for me as it is with this wretched snake wriggling around.’